KuhakuNeko/KuhakuNeko/README.md

 - 🔭 I’m currently working... on a future AI that will support people.
 My side projects are Video Games.
 Always connecting Music & Programming.
 - 🌱 I’m currently studying...
 IT at Ionian University.
 But until now communities online are more helpfull.
 - 👯 I’m looking to collaborate... on an AI project, Video Games, and anything Music related.
 I enjoy almost everything when working with passionate people!
-- 🤔 I’m looking for help with... hardcoding AI into windows OS and embed other codes into the AI.
+- 🤔 I’m looking for help with... hardcoding AI into windows OS and embed other codes into an AI.
 - 💬 Ask me about C++/C#/Vocaloid/Music/Video Game Developing

 - 📫 How to reach me: Message me here on GitHub or my Academic Email which is p19kost2@ionio.gr